 WILDCATS' WINNING WOMEN

-Photography and text by Neville Newman
+Photographs and text by Neville Newman

 Neville Newman is the official photographer of the Hamilton Wildcats Australian Rules Football club in Ontario.
 While he spends a considerable amount of time shooting and developing black and white film in winter, he concentrates during the warmer months on shooting 'footy' in Ontario.
 He shared with us his story about the female football team Wildcats, which he has now been documenting as club photographer for several years.